1 John 2:12-14 Three Stages of Christian Maturity

 Securing trust in the Lord

-Children represent new believers, and as in human growth, it is hard to define when a child is no longer a child.
-I remember looking at one of our children and suddenly realized that I couldn’t call our eighth child a ‘baby’ anymore.
+Children symbolize new believers, and like human growth, it can be difficult to determine when a child is no longer a child.
+I recall looking at one of our children and suddenly realizing that I couldn’t call our eighth child a ‘baby’ anymore.
 She isn’t.
-There might be some ambiguity when one starts and ends, but the groupings help us track the spiritual growth process.
+Although there may be some ambiguity about when the transition begins and ends, these groupings help us monitor the spiritual growth process.

 “I am writing to you, little children, because your sins are forgiven you for His name’s sake” (12).